YouTube to pay $24.5 million to settle lawsuit over Trump's account suspension after Jan. 6 attack

-Google's YouTube has agreed to pay $24.5 million to settle a lawsuit by President Donald Trump over his 2021 account suspension following the Jan.
-6, 2021 attack on the U.S. Capitol.
+Google's YouTube has agreed to pay $24.5 million to settle a lawsuit President Donald Trump brought after the video site suspended his account following the Jan.
+6, 2021 attacks on the Capitol following the election that resulted in him leaving the White House for four years.

-According to documents filed in federal court in California, $22 million of the settlement will be contributed to the Trust for the National Mall to help pay for the construction of the White House State Ballroom.
-The rest will go to other plaintiffs, including the American Conservative Union.
+The settlement of the more than four-year-old case earmarks $22 million for Trump to contribute to the Trust for the National Mall and a construction of a White House ballroom, according to court documents filed Monday.
+The remaining $2.5 million will be paid to other parties involved in the case, including the writer Naomi Wolf and the American Conservative Union.

+Alphabet, the parent of Google, is the third major technology company to settle a volley of lawsuits that Trump brought for what he alleged had unfairly muzzled him after his first term as president ended in January 2021.
+He filed similar cases Facebook parent Meta Platforms and Twitter before it was bought by billionaire Elon Musk in 2022 and rebranded as X.

-Google is the latest big tech company to settle lawsuits brought by Trump.
-In January, Meta Platforms agreed to pay $25 million to settle a lawsuit over his 2021 suspension from Facebook.
-Elon Musk's X agreed to settle a similar lawsuit brought against the company then known as Twitter for $10 million.
+Meta agreed to pay $25 million to settle Trumps' lawsuit over his 2021 suspension from Facebook and X agreed to settle the lawsuit that Trump brought against Twitter for $10 million.
+When the lawsuits against Meta.
+Twitter and YouTube were filed, legal experts predicted Trump had little chance of prevailing.

+After buying Twitter for $44.5 billion, Musk later became major contributor to Trump's successful 2024 campaign that resulted in his re-election and then spent several months leading a cost-cutting effort that purged thousands of workers from the federal government payroll before the two had a bitter falling out.
+Both Alphabet CEO Sundar Pichai and Meta CEO Mark Zuckerberg were among the tech leaders who lined up behind Trump during his second inauguration in January in a show of solidarity that was widely interpreted as a sign of the industry's intention to work more closely with the president than during his first administration.

+ABC News, meanwhile, agreed to pay $15 million in December toward Trump's presidential library to settle a defamation lawsuit over anchor George Stephanopoulos' inaccurate on-air assertion that the president-elect had been found civilly liable for raping writer E. Jean Carroll.
+And in July, Paramount decided to pay Trump $16 million to settle a lawsuit regarding editing at CBS' storied "60 Minutes" news program.

 The settlement does not constitute an admission of liability, the filing says.
 Google confirmed the settlement but declined to comment beyond it.